 Teen pregnancy: The facts

-Still, the teen birth rate in the U.S. remains nine times higher than in other developed countries, according to the CDC.
+Still, the teen birth rate in the U.S. remains significantly higher than in other developed countries, according to the CDC.

 Teen pregnancy: The signs

 Missing one or more menstrual periods is the classic sign of pregnancy.
 But this can be tricky for teenage girls, whose periods aren't yet regular.
 It can also be tricky for girls whose cycles are off as a result of excessive dieting or exercise, low body fat from sports, or anorexia.